This factsheet is for people who owe an amount of money to someone as a result of a judgment made against them by the Magistrates’ Court.

 The sheriff cannot seize goods that do not belong solely to you.
 If the sheriff attempts to seize goods that are co-owned or subject to finance, you can tell that to the sheriff.
 The sheriff may still form a “reasonable belief” that you own the property, but will give you a form for the third party to fill out.
 This may result in a court hearing to determine who owns the property.

 The goods removed by the sheriff will be sold at auction or private sale and the proceeds given to the creditor.
+The sheriff will also be entitled to their costs in taking possession and selling the goods from this sale.

 If you are unable to pay your debts and cannot come to a suitable repayment arrangement with your creditor, you may voluntarily lodge a petition to become bankrupt (called a debtor’s petition) or the creditor may take action to have you declared bankrupt by order of the Federal Court or Federal Circuit Court (called a sequestration order).